kizniche/Mycodo/docs/Supported-Inputs.md

 #### Commands

 ##### A one- or two-point calibration can be performed.
 After exposing the probe to a specific concentration of O2 until readings stabilize, press Calibrate (High).
 You can place the probe in a 0% O2 environment until readings stabilize, then press Calibrate (Zero).
 You can also clear the currently-saved calibration by pressing Clear Calibration, returning to the factory-set calibration.
-Status messages will be set to the Daemon Log, accessible from Config -> Mycodo Logs -> Daemon Log.
+Status messages will be sent to the Daemon Log, accessible from Config -> Mycodo Logs -> Daemon Log.

 ##### High Point O2